okayhrm/okayhrm/README.md

 - 🌱 I’m currently learning apache spark
 - 💞️ I’m looking to collaborate on any project regarding ML/DL and data engineering
 - 📫 How to reach me harsharayan5@gmail.com
-- ⚡ Fun fact: If you listen to Future we woudl be best friends
+- ⚡ Fun fact: If you listen to Future we would be best friends

 <!---
 okayhrm/okayhrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.